Shadows: Awakening: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic, with a critic score of 77/100.
 Push Square also gave the game a rating of 7/10, stating "Shadows: Awakening is a deep action RPG which brings a literal new dimension to the tried and tested Diablo format.
 It's a great choice for those looking for a meaty fantasy time-sink, and while it does stumble occasionally, it delivers many hours of engaging hack-'n'-slash gaming."

-The Sixth Axis gave the game a 6/10 rating, declaring in the conclusion of their review, "Shadows: Awakening ultimately fails to be the action RPG that fans of the genre need.
-It has some interesting ideas and decent writing, but the story shifts to the backburner after a while and the side missions and combat aren't enough to maintain interest through the grind it turns into.
-It's not bad, it's just not particularly inspiring either.
-If you need a new Diablo-like and a lack of polish or a glut of grind doesn't bother you, there are definitely worse options out there."

 The game was ranked 94th in Metacritic's Best PC Video Games for 2018 list.
 It was nominated in the Technology category in the 2019 Central and Eastern European Game Awards (CEEGA), but lost to Space Engineers.

 Expansions

 The game's first expansion, The Chromaton Chronicles, was released on 26 October 2018 on Microsoft Windows, Xbox One, and PlayStation 4.
 This expansion added new areas for the player to explore, as well as a new puppet for the player to summon.

 The second expansion, entitled Necrophage's Curse, was released on 13 December 2018 for the same platforms, and added new puzzles, quests, enemies and another new puppet.